Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 <img style="width: 500px" src="./assets/execution-sharding/polkadot-components.svg"/>

 Notes:
-Game analogy.
+Parachain consensus sits among the core three protocol pillars in Polkadot.
+The way I like looking at it is that Parachain Consensus is like a game.
 NPoS decides who plays the game, parachain consensus are the rules of the game.
 Governance helps us evolve the game over time so it's never stale and keeps up with the times.
+And also if the game breaks and rules stop making sense we can change them.

 ---